-Here are some jumper options we feel are always on trend and will look good during cooler months
+Here are some jumper options we feel are always on trend and will look good during cooler months.

 The humble sweatshirt might get overlooked in most men's wardrobes partly due to its association with sportswear clothing.
 If comfort is what you are after though, then you can't go far wrong.
 We aren't talking about that old uni jumper but a super-soft cotton sweatshirt that allows movement and breathability.
-Which, is ideal when you are throwing on the layers.
+Which is ideal when you are throwing on the layers.

-We are having written at length in the past about our love for the rollneck, and that hasn't wained since we wrote that article.
-Outside the functionality of keeping your neck warm, roll neck jumpers are extremely versatile.
-They look great paired with blazers and suits, but equally they can be dressed down with jeans and white sneakers.
+We have written at length about our love for the roll-neck, which hasn't waned since we wrote that article.
+Outside the functionality of keeping your neck warm, roll-neck jumpers are extremely versatile.
+They look great paired with blazers and suits, but equally, they can be dressed down with jeans and white sneakers.

-This style of jumper has exploded onto the high street, and again Uniqlo or even COS deliver great low to mid-tier prices.
-If you require something more luxurious, then this cashmere option from Reiss is a winner.
+This style of the jumper has exploded onto the high street, and again Uniqlo or even COS deliver great low to mid-tier prices.
+If you require something more luxurious, this cashmere option from Reiss is a winner.